 If this is the one thing I wish we could start forming Christians in, it would be this – that marriage (any marriage!) ultimately rests on the foundation of the original covenant love and faithfulness of the triune God, and not solely on human effort.
 So much hinges on our understanding what marriage actually is and the spiritual principles and resources that are already there and available to every couple!

 2. Inviting Jesus and his wisdom and will into the situation does not depend on whether the other spouse desires help.

 This ties in with what is said above and sounds simple (and is very freeing and empowering!), but from my own experience and having walked with many others in crisis situations, this is one of the most difficult conceptual hurdles for most people to get over.
 Most of us seem to place too much emphasis on how the other spouse is currently choosing to respond.
-Yes, human freedom is a reality, but it is not quite as radically sovereign as our culture seems to think it is, and the Lord has infinite ways and means to draw people towards grace and truth, particularly through the power of prayer.
+Yes, human free will is a reality, but it is not as sovereign as most of us seem to think.
+The Lord has infinite ways and means to draw people towards grace and truth, particularly through the power of prayer.
 It is also important to note the relationship that Jesus emphasizes between freedom and truth (John 8:32).
 While we have the ability to choose, our capacity for freedom relies upon a relationship with truth.